Contributing

 - Code formatting — Code is formatted consistently with the project style (

-). - Testing — Unit, integration, e2e and performance tests cover changes and all tests pass (
+make lint). - Testing — Unit, integration, and e2e tests cover changes and all tests pass (

 - Documentation — If user-facing behavior changes, ensure docs are updated.
 See docs authoring.